Calculate field values

 Note:

-The ArcGIS API for JavaScript versions 3.44 and later will not be updated with the latest ArcGIS Arcade language features.
+ArcGIS API for JavaScript 3.44 and later will not be updated with the latest ArcGIS Arcade language features.
 Arcade expressions authored in JavaScript API apps at version 3.44 or later will only support Arcade language features introduced in Arcade version 1.21 or earlier.
 To learn more about Arcade language support across ArcGIS products, see the Arcade version matrix.

 • SQL—Use SQL for the fastest performance with calculations that can be performed with standardized SQL (SQL-92) expressions on nonspatial attributes.
 You can run SQL on sync-enabled hosted feature layers and layers configured to track feature creators and editors, whereas you cannot run Arcade expressions on such layers.

-Calculate values for a field
+Calculate values for a field from the item page

 Note: